mjayjoh/veritable-records-of-the-joseon-dynasty-search-tool/README.md

     make build
     ```

-2.  **Run the server**
+2.  **Run in HTTP Mode (for production/local web access)**
     The server will start in HTTP mode on `http://localhost:8000`.
     ```bash
     make run
     ```

+3.  **Run in STDIO Mode (for local testing with MCP Inspector)**
+    This mode allows for interactive testing with tools like the [MCP Inspector](https://github.com/google/model-context-protocol?tab=readme-ov-file#mcp-inspector).
-    Alternatively, to get an interactive shell inside the running container:
+    First, get an interactive shell inside the running container:
     ```bash
     make run-interactive
     ```
+    Once inside the container, run the server in STDIO mode:
+    ```bash
+    uv run python src/server.py
+    ```
+    (Press `Ctrl+F` to focus on the terminal and interact with the container's shell.)

 ## Usage & Testing